Website Snippet

 - PARTNER_HASH – a short, public-facing identifier assigned to your vertical SaaS platform by Reach.
 This will always be the same value – you can hard-code it into your application.

 - TENANT_EXTERNAL_ID – the unique, case-sensitive business ID you use to identify businesses in your platform.
+This must be the same ID you are setting on tenants that you create in the Reach system.
 Ideally, this is a value you already have available on any web pages that you host for your clients.
 Note: you will onboard the business to Reach when they opt-in to using Reach’s services in the Management UI.

 Content Security Policy (CSP) Considerations

 If you have implemented a strict Content Security Policy (CSP) you may need to update it for the Reach app to be successful.
-The script is loaded from https://public.embedreach.com and makes requests to https://api.embedreach.com.
-Assuming no other scripts on your website, an example strict CSP would look like this:Onboarding Businesses to Reach
+The attribution snippet script is loaded from https://public.embedreach.com and makes requests to https://api.embedreach.com.
+Assuming no other scripts on your website, an example strict CSP would look like this:This CSP applies to the website attribution snippet only.
+If you are embedding

 Businesses will be automatically onboarded when they opt-in to using Reach’s services in the Management UI.
 The externalId used here should be the same as the externalId passed in as onBusinessCreate() in the Management UI documentation.
 If your platform does not manage website creation and management on behalf of your clients, they will be shown instructions during Reach’s onboarding flow for how to inject the snippet on the most common website creators.Cross-Domain Attribution